qmk/qmk_firmware/keyboards/ergodox/keymaps/dvorak_programmer/README.md

 * removed brackets anywhere but in brackets layer
 * added mouse layer back in
 * replaced all HYPR with MEH
+* put semicolon-newline and end-newline on symbol layer